-after the Middle East hell, it was a real pleasure arriving to Kuala Lumpur and feeling the tasty asian humidity. the air here is full with scent of spices that pampers your chest inside, with the first deep breath you feel that familiar home-wonderland feeling. after few hours of transfer time and some delay (travelling during retrograde rocks) I arrived at my final destination: Bali.
+After the Middle East hell, it was already a real pleasure arriving at Kuala Lumpur and feeling the tasty Asian humidity.
+The air here is full with scent of spices that pampers your chest inside, so with the first deep breath you feel that familiar home-wonderland feeling.
+Then after a few hours of transfer and delay (travelling during retrograde rocks), I arrived at my final destination: Bali.

-seriously, the island smells way different than any other place around in Southeast Asia. probably it’s the perfect fusion of the lot of incense, the amazing flowers and of course the ocean. beautiful anyway.
+Seriously, this island smells way different than any other place in Southeast Asia; it’s a perfect fusion of the lots of incenses, the amazing flowers and of course the ocean.

-the second thing that happened is that I lost my anklet on the plane. it was my favorite Ganesha anklet, had it for 3 years and always wore when I “needed” some protection.
-I’m not a religious person, but I believe in 3 things for sure: love, Ganesha and karma. so when I realized in the hostel that the anklet is lost, I was pretty freaked out that this is not possible, no no no. then I took a shower and got the impression that, maybe Ganesha led me here, to the place where I wanted to come, and he left me simply because I’m at the right place and don’t need protection anymore. and just to be a little more spiritual: I arrived to Bali even on the day when Ganesh Chaturthi started (and this was totally not planned when I booked my ticket).
+The second one: I lost my favourite Ganesha anklet on the plane.
+I had it for 3 years and wore it all the time, especially when I heeded some support or protection.
+I’m not a religious person, but I believe in 3 things for sure: love, Ganesha and karma.
+So when I realised that the anklet was lost, I freaked out.
+Then the feeling just found me, that maybe Ganesha led me to the place, and he left me simply because I’m at the right place, and don’t need any support.
+And to add more spiritual sense to this topic: I arrived in Bali even on the day when Ganesh Chaturthi started.

-the third crazy thing of the arrival: Nora en Pure. since I know her music (around 2012), I wanted to see her live. she visited Budapest several times, but I imagined this experience at the beach in sunset and not in a shitty nightclub. so when I searched for Canggu in Google, the first thing that appeared was Nora en Pure@Finns on Saturday.
+The third one: Nora en Pure.
+Since I listen to her music (around 2012), I wanted to see her live.
+I always imagined this experience in sunset time on the beach.
+When I randomly searched for events in Canggu the thing that appeared was Nora en Pure@Finns.

-everything happens with a reason and so many things in only few hours can not be a coincidence. it was a very strong push and first impression, and honestly the roller coaster still haven’t stopped. there’s some magic in each day and I’m sure that recognizing them requires open eyes and soul.. and it seems, here I have both.
+Everything happens for a reason, and so many things in only a few hours cannot be a coincidence.
+It was a very strong and clear push, and honestly, the roller coaster hasn’t stopped.
+There’s some magic in every day, recognising them requires open eyes and soul.. and it seems, here I have both.